-The first regular troop, composed of 600 voluntary soldiers, disembarked for Brazil in 1549 with Governor General Tomé de Souza.
-In the 17th century there were organized troops (Terço) of white, pretos (Negro/Black), pardos (Mulatto), and Indians, and later there were organized regiments of the militia.
-After the Dutch war a reserve of soldiers and calvary commanded by the Fazendeiros militaries was organized.
+The first regular troop, composed of 600 voluntary soldiers, disembarked for Brazil in 1549 with Governor-General Tomé de Souza.
+In the 17th century, there were organized troops (Terço) of white, pretos (Negro/Black), pardos (Mulatto), and Indians, and later there were organized regiments of the militia.
+After the Dutch war, a reserve of soldiers and cavalry commanded by the Fazendeiros militaries was organized.

 In 1763 the capital was transferred from Bahia to Rio de Janeiro.
 The Viceroy Guard Calvary Company became the first Cavalry Regiment.
 Other military units were gradually added in Rio de Janeiro and other captaincies.
 Marine units were formed in the chief ports.
 After the departure of D. João VI, Prince D. Pedro ordered the organization of the Civil Guard, whose members would serve for three years for the defense of the Court.
 The National Guard was created by the law of 1831.

 Prior to the decree of 1839, the military was not well organized even though a naval academy was created in 1808 and a military academy was established in 1810.
 Prior to these dates military officers were of the nobility and attended military academies in Portugal.
 Except for a few Portuguese units in the chief cities of Brazil, most units were militia commanded by Capitan-Mor.
 Even in the war with Argentina (1825–1828) concerning the territory of Uruguay (Guerra Cisplatina), Brazil had to rely on many mercenaries.

 Military records identify individuals who served in the military or who were eligible for service.
 Most young men were required to serve in or register for military service in Brazil.
 Evidence that an ancestor actually served may be found in family records, biographies, censuses, probate records, civil registrations, and church records.
 Military records are potentially a source of great genealogical value.